gitter-badger/node-mysql-wrapper/README.md

 var usersTable = db.table("users"); //yes, just this :)
 console.log('available columns: '+ usersTable.columns);
 console.log('primary key column name: '+ usersTable.primaryKey);
-console.log('find, findById, findAll, save, remove, safeRemove methods can be called by this table');
+console.log('find, findById, findAll, save and remove methods can be called from this table');

 usersTable.find({mail:'makis@omakis.com'},function(results){

-}).orderBy("userId").execute();
+});

 ```
 ## Performing queries

 ### Method queries

-They are 4 types of method queries, the find/findById/findAll (select), save (insert or update), remove, and safeRemove(deletes only by primary key).
+They are 4 types of method queries, the find/findById/findAll (select), save (insert or update), remove.
 All values you pass there are auto-escaped to protect the database from sql injections.

-If you don't pass a callback inside a  method  it returns a promise, EXCEPT find and findAll which you  can: call .then(results) (pseudo function) and .promise() (or .execute()) in order to get the promise,
-which you can use later.
+All methods return promises.

 Column keys are auto converted to object properties, this means that user_id column on database table will be available as userId, same for table names too.